 What is information risk?

-Information risk is a calculation based on the likelihood that an unauthorized user will negatively impact the confidentiality, integrity, and availability of data that you collect, transmit, or store.
+Information risk — also known as technology risk — is a calculation based on the likelihood that an unauthorized user will negatively impact the confidentiality, integrity, and availability of data (the three core components of the CIA triad) that you collect, transmit, or store.
 More specifically, you need to review all data assets to ensure:

 - Confidentiality: Establish and enforce appropriate authorization controls so that only users who need access have access